 A legal agreement designed to protect the rights of the tenant and landlord and setting out all the terms and conditions of the rental arrangements.

 A person who has temporary possession of a property.

 A form of ownership by two or more people in which if one of them dies, their share of the property forms part of their estate and does not automatically pass to the other(s).

-Conditions on which a property is held (ie: length of lease).
+Conditions on which a property is held for example, the length of lease.